Updated June 15, 2023

 Q21.
 What are the disadvantages of decision trees?

 Decision trees are prone to overfit.
 However, this can be addressed by ensemble methods like random forests or boosted trees.

 Neural Network requires a large amount of training data to converge.
-It’s also difficult to pick the right architecture, and the internal “hidden” layers are incomprehensible.
+It’s also challenging to pick the exemplary architecture, and the internal “hidden” layers are incomprehensible.

-• L1/Laplace tends to tolerate both large values as well as very small values of coefficients more than L2/Gaussian
+- L1/Laplace tends to tolerate both large values as well as minimal values of coefficients more than L2/Gaussian.

-• L1 and L2 regularization prevents overfitting by shrinking on the coefficients
+- L1 and L2 regularization prevents Overfitting by shrinking the coefficients.

-• L2 (Ridge) shrinks all the coefficient by the same proportions but eliminates none, while L1 (Lasso) can shrink some coefficients to zero, performing variable selection
+- L2 (Ridge) shrinks all the coefficients by the same proportions but eliminates none, while L1 (Lasso) can shrink some coefficients to zero, performing the variable selection.